patrick0525/Python-Opn-isc-kea/README.md

 # Python-Opn-isc-kea (opnsense_isc_to_kea_reservations.py)

-A xml migration of the isc-dhcp static leases to kea-dhcp reservations.
+A xml migration of isc-dhcp static leases to kea-dhcp reservations.

-Reads the config-OPNsense*.xml file into a opnsense xml -> array of [json obj] -> opnsense xml
+Reads the config-OPNsense*.xml file into a isc xml -> array of [json obj] -> kea xml

-The output is merge.xml
+The output is a merge.xml

 Update:
 Inital commit
-    Add new random uuid per reservation
+    Migrate existing isc data into kea reservations Create new random uuid per reservation
     Re-use subnet uuid for additional reservations

 02232024
     Validate opnsense xml tag
-    Validate inital kea reservation is missing
+    Validate existence of inital kea reservation
-    Vslidate if reservation's uuid value is empty
+    Validate if reservation's uuid value exist
+    For invalid uuid use cases.
+Create a merge.xml that contain warning data.